 The Kumbaya Story

-It has been over twenty years since the day women from Neemkheda village came to our house and saw patchwork cushions made out of old clothes.
+It has been over twenty-six years since the day women from Neemkheda village came to our house and saw patchwork cushions made out of old clothes.
 From the colourful pieces sewn together they picked out the shirts and kurtas we used to wear.
 The next day, building an earthen dam in the scorching sun with head loads of clay, they said they wanted to learn how to stitch on the sewing machine.

 And so we started Kumbaya with three borrowed sewing machines, a box full of scrap and a book on quilting techniques left behind by a friend.